daniazram/eMVVM/README.md

   - Create a simple text (or TMPro text), place it appropriately in the UI.
 Name it `text-levelNumber`.
   - Attach `TitleScreenUIModel` component to the  `TitleScreenUI` object.
   - Attach `DataBinder` component to the `text-levelNumber`. (`DataBinder` is already available for you)
   - On `DataBinder` component set the `Target Property` to `UnityEngine.UI.Text.text` and `Source Value` to `TitleScreenUIModel.LevelNumber`.
 This will bind the text field in UI to the property in view model, now whenever that property will change we will see that in UI text.
+(You do this through Unity Editor as can be seen in one of the screenshots below)
+- Use your game logic to update the `TitleScreenUIModel`'s `LevelNumber` property and chagnes will automatically be reflected in the UI through binding you just did in the previous step.

 ### Implementation Details
 Few points to note from the example listed above.